 What kind of nominees are you looking for?
 The Council seeks an outstanding North Carolina self-advocate whose work has improved the quality of life for people with intellectual and other developmental disabilities for the newly established North Carolina Leadership Achievement Award.
 The Council seeks family members or community members for the Jack B. Hefner Award who have been involved in making an impact in their local communities that not only benefit their family member, but will positively impact other individuals as well.
 For the Helen C. “Holly” Riddle Awards, the Council seeks nominees from professionals in the field who have devoted to their career to improving the systems in NC that serve individuals with I/DD and their families.

 What do you look for not only in nominees, but award winners?
-The Council promotes the two awards and seeks nominations from the general public, Council members, professionals in the field, individuals with I/DD, and family members.
+The Council promotes the three awards and seeks nominations from the general public, Council members, professionals in the field, individuals with I/DD, and family members.
 Those making nominations must show that the person they are nominating is making an impact in their local community that benefits others with I/DD.
 Those professionals nominated for the Riddle Award will demonstrate improvement of systems serving individuals with I/DD that will have or have had a statewide impact.

 How are the recipients selected?
 A selection committee of NCCDD members reviews all applications and carefully considers all information submitted for the candidates and chooses a candidate for the respective awards.
 These candidates are submitted to the executive committee for review and endorsement.